Presented by: REEL CANADA & The Oakville Festivals of Film & Art

 Are you ready for the summer?

 We feel that now is the perfect time to revisit the quintessential summer camp comedy Meatballs.
 We could all use the feel-good vibes that only Meatballs can provide.
-The film will be presented for FREE on our festival platform for 48 hours, starting on April 21.
+The film will be free to stream on our streaming platform for 48 hours.

 We are also thrilled to be hosting an exclusive live discussion between the film’s director Ivan Reitman along with cast members Jack Blum (“Spaz”) and Kate Lynch (“Roxanne”) co-presented by REEL CANADA and The Oakville Festivals of Film & Art.